 If you’re satisfied with their service thus far, you may be wondering if it’s possible to refinance PCP balloon payments with the same bank or lender.
 In short, the answer is yes.

 No matter how good your relationship is with your lender, however, you should make sure you fully understand their refinancing terms before jumping headfirst into a new loan agreement with them.
 That said, your previous relationship with them should make the whole process a lot faster and smoother.
-Your lender may even reduce their fees to encourage your loyalty as a client.
+Your lender may even reduce their to encourage your loyalty as a client.

 If you’ve considered your options and have decided that refinancing your PCP balloon payment on your car is the best way to go, you may be wondering where to proceed from here.
 How exactly do you refinance a PCP balloon payment on a car, and what options are available to you?